PKU-OS/RusPintos-Doc/src/4-filesystem/boot_with_device.md

 Conceptually, after booting the kernel with command above, the kernel is able to use the speficied devices.
 However, it requires some efforts to find these devices correctly.

-By default, QEMU passes the device information to the kernel in device tree format.
+By default, QEMU passes the device informations to the kernel in device tree format.
 To be more specific, the device tree is serialized into Device Tree Blob (DTB) format, and placed on a contiguous region on memory.
-Each node on the device tree records information about a device, such as memory, and may contain some sub nodes.
+Each node on the device tree records informations about a device, such as memory, and may contain some sub nodes.

 Please refer to the [documentation](https://devicetree-specification.readthedocs.io) about how exact the DTB are arranged, and what types of device are supported in DTB.
-We have provided a function (src/dtb/dtb.rs) that traverses the device tree and parse some basic informations.
+We have provided a function (src/dtb/dtb.rs) that traverses the device tree and parses some basic informations.

 ## Virtio